 Then I joined the family travel blogging community and saw how many families are making it happen.
-My sister took her family of six to France, England, Italy, Morocco and China.
-They weren't working for an airline or travel hacking with credit card points.
-My husband and I decided, “If they can do it, so can we.”
+My sister took her family of six to France, England, Italy, Morocco, and China.
+They weren't working for an airline or travel hacking with millions of credit card points.

 Once you find an airfare you can afford, the rest of the vacation doesn't have to cost more than if you were traveling closer to home.
 So, finding affordable flights puts the world within our reach.

 Five hundred dollars was our target fare.
 On my first search, I spotted a round-trip fare from Delta Airlines to Paris, France for $492 per person for two weeks during summer vacation.
 Right price, right dates, right destination.
 I called my husband at work, and we booked the flights an hour later.
 We returned from Paris a few weeks ago, and it was such a great trip!
 I'm so glad we were able to share that experience with our children.

 Here's how I found our cheap flights to Paris, France.

 Start with Google Flights at www.google.com/flights.
 The front page can be a good place to start your search, but if you really want to explore how far your dollar can take you, click the three lines in the top left corner and select “Explore Map.”
 You'll see your airport and a few suggested destinations with fares on the map.

 Next, click in either date field and then select “Flexible dates.”
 Flexible dates is one of the best ways to find the price you want for a flight.
 This is tricky for us since it's hard for my kids and husband, who is a principal, to skip any school days.
 June is generally a flexible month for my family, so I selected two weeks in June.
 Google Flights will let you search about six months out.